-A bill was drafted entitled "Criminalization of Coaching" that would make the practice of coaching a criminal offense.
+A bill was drafted entitled "Criminalization of Coaching" that would attempt to create a voluntary register of "alternative therapy providers" that would make the practice of coaching a criminal offense.

-The chapter believed that the time had come to engage more actively with the government, and the public, about coaching.
+The chapter believed that this situation created an opportunity to engage more actively with the government, and the public, about coaching.
 They requested funding that would allow staff to monitor discussion and actions on coaching within the legislature, while also initiating a public relations initiative throughout the country.
-This effort also allows ICF to have a prominent voice in any new legislation that would attempt to regulate coaching.
-In fact, ICF's counsel in Brazil has recently suggested language for a new ICF friendly piece of legislation that may be submitted for discussion at the appropriate time.
+This effort also allowed ICF to have a prominent voice in any new legislation that would attempt to regulate coaching.
+ICF's counsel in Brazil suggested language for a new ICF friendly piece of legislation that may be submitted for discussion at the appropriate time.